-High end privately run parks such as Disney’s Fort Wilderness deserve to charge more because they provide outstanding accommodations, are well located and have huge numbers of amenities.
+High end privately run parks such as Disney’s Fort Wilderness charge high fees because they provide outstanding, accommodations, are well located and have huge numbers of amenities.
 Their overhead is also quite high due to their location , maintenance fees and number of employees

-Where problems arise are in parks that insist on huge fees but have very little to offer their visitors.
+However, there are other privately owned parks that insist on huge fees but have very little to offer their visitors.

 They may refer themselves to resorts, but they are not.

-What Is the Difference Between RV Parks and RV Resorts? explains more about this issue and helps to clarify the problems with campgrounds that charge like resorts but offer only mediocre amenities or worse.
+What Is the Difference Between RV Parks and RV Resorts? explains more about this issue and is worth reading.

-So, the trick for travelers is to distinguish between the two so that they can decide whether a given park is worth the amount of money they are trying to charge.
+If RVers learn to distinguish between the two types of parks, they can decide whether visiting a particular park is worth the fees they are charging.

 Some people don’t care how much they spend to rent a space.

-If you are not one of them, or if you’re a person who doesn’t like to pay more than is necessary for a campsite, below you will find some practical advice that will allow you to save money on camping costs and still be able to stay at decent campgrounds.
+If you are not one of them, or if you’re a person who doesn’t like to pay more than is necessary for a campsite, below you will find some practical advice that will allow you to save money and still be able to stay at clean, well-run facilities.

 What they do is advertise one amount, and then when it comes time for people to register, they add all sorts of fees and taxes to the price.